plait-lab/edit-mirror/docs/installation.md

        edit-mirror init

-If you would like to use Edit Mirror with multiple programming projects, please feel free to repeat this step for the other project roots.
+If you would like to use Edit Mirror with multiple programming projects, please feel free to repeat this step for other project roots.

 ## Part 4: Using the Edit Mirror `elm` wrapper